Kanlaon: Mythology

 In the Indigenous Philippine folk religions, specifically the anito belief systems of the various Visayan peoples, Mount Kanlaon is regarded as the domain of a powerful female deity named Laon (meaning "the ancient one") who was also regarded as the supreme creator deity of most Visayan groups.
 "Kan" is a prefix meaning "belonging to", hence Kanlaon means "belongs to Laon".
 Laon is present in the pre-colonial beliefs of the Aklanon, Capiznon, Cebuano, Hiligaynon, Karay-a, Suludnon, and Waray people, among others.

 The belief systems surrounding Laon, known for time immemorial among the locals, was first recorded by Western colonizers as "Lalahon" or "Lahon" by the conquistador Miguel de Loarca in Relación de las Yslas Filipinas (1582).
 De Loarca records that Lalahon was an agricultural deity invoked by the natives for good harvests.
 When she was displeased, she would send locusts to spoil the crops.
 De Loarca specifically mentions that she dwells in the Kanlaon volcano.

+Legacy in Astrogeology

+An image of Kanlaon Patera on the moon Io, taken from space.

+On April 10, 2023, an active volcano on Io, the third-largest moon of the planet Jupiter, was named Kanlaon Patera by the International Astronomical Union (IAU), in accordance with the naming convention that volcanoes on Io should be named after gods and goddesses from mythology associated with fire, volcanoes, the Sun, lightning, or blacksmithing.
+During the pre-colonial era, the goddess Kan-Laon was believed to dwell atop Mount Kanlaon, associating her with volcanoes.